 Q: Are wolves considered endangered?

 In other parts of the world, the status of wolves varies.
 In some areas wolves are legally protected but the laws are not enforced and many are killed by poachers.
 In other areas they are legally protected and the laws are enforced, allowing wolves to thrive and expand their range.
 In still other areas, such as Mongolia, China, and most of the Middle East aside from Israel, wolves lack any legal protection and continue to be widely persecuted.
 Some local wolf populations are seriously, even critically, endangered, such as the recently-discovered wolves of North Africa.
-Nonetheless, from a global perspective, gray wolves are in reasonably good shape.
-The worldwide population is around 200,000, and the International Union for Conservation of Nature (IUCN), in its Red List of Endangered Species, rates the gray wolf as “Least Concern.”
-Thus, gray wolves as a species face little immediate danger of extinction, but individual wolves in many areas continue to suffer from persecution by humans.
+Nonetheless, from a global perspective, grey wolves are in reasonably good shape.
+The worldwide population is around 200,000, and the International Union for Conservation of Nature (IUCN), in its Red List of Endangered Species, rates the grey wolf as “Least Concern.”
+Thus, grey wolves as a species face little immediate danger of extinction, but individual wolves in many areas continue to suffer from persecution by humans.

 Q: What is involved in hunting wolves?